 The tables below set forth the average dayrates, utilization rates and effective dayrates for our owned new generation OSVs and the average number and size of such vessels owned during the periods indicated.
 These vessels generate a substantial portion of our revenues.
-Excluded from the OSV information below is the results of operations for our MPSVs, our shore-base facility, and vessel management services, including the four vessels managed for the U.S. Navy.
+Excluded from the OSV information below is the results of operations for our MPSVs, our shore-base facility, and vessel management services, including the four non-owned vessels managed for the U.S. Navy.
 The Company does not provide average or effective dayrates for its MPSVs.
 MPSV dayrates are impacted by highly variable customer-required cost-of-sales associated with ancillary equipment and services, such as ROVs, accommodation units and cranes, which are typically recovered through higher dayrates charged to the customer.
 Due to the fact that each of our MPSVs have a workload capacity and significantly higher income generating potential than each of the Company's new generation OSVs, the utilization and dayrate levels of our MPSVs could have a very large impact on our results of operations.
 For this reason, our consolidated operating results, on a period-to-period basis, are disproportionately impacted by the level of dayrates and utilization achieved by our eight MPSVs.

-Years Ended December 31, 2017 2016 2015 Offshore Supply Vessels: Average number of new generation OSVs (1) 62.0 61.9 60.0 Average number of active new generation OSVs (2) 19.2 20.6 42.0 Average new generation OSV fleet capacity (DWT) 220,072 218,854 206,030 Average new generation OSV capacity (DWT) 3,550 3,535 3,436 Average new generation OSV utilization rate (3) 23.1% 25.2% 54.4% Effective new generation OSV utilization rate (4) 75.2% 75.7% 77.8% Average new generation OSV dayrate (5) \$ 20,250 \$ 25,233 \$ 26,278 Effective dayrate (6) \$ 4,678 \$ 6,359 \$ 14,295
+Years Ended December 31, 2018 2017 2016 Offshore Supply Vessels: Average number of new generation OSVs (1) 64.5 62.0 61.9 Average number of active new generation OSVs (2) 23.9 19.2 20.6 Average new generation OSV fleet capacity (DWT) 231,715 220,072 218,854 Average new generation OSV capacity (DWT) 3,593 3,550 3,535 Average new generation OSV utilization rate (3) 26.3% 23.1% 25.2% Effective new generation OSV utilization rate (4) 70.9% 75.2% 75.7% Average new generation OSV dayrate (5) \$ 19,150 \$ 20,250 \$ 25,233 Effective dayrate (6) \$ 5,036 \$ 4,678 \$ 6,359

-We owned 62 new generation OSVs as of December 31, 2017.
-Our average number of new generation OSVs for the year ended December 31, 2017 reflects the deliveries of certain vessels under our fifth OSV newbuild program.
-Please refer to Our Vessels on page 7 of this Form 10-K for more information about vessel names and placed in-service dates.
-In response to weak market conditions, we elected to stack certain of our new generation OSVs on various dates since October 2014.
+(1) We owned 66 new generation OSVs as of December 31, 2018.
+Excluded from this data are eight MPSVs owned and operated by the Company as well as four non-owned vessels managed for the U.S. Navy.

+(2) In response to weak market conditions, we elected to stack certain of our new generation OSVs on various dates since October 2014.
 Active new generation OSVs represent vessels that are immediately available for service during each respective period.